gsoft-inc/wl-web-configs/docs/postcss/configure-project.md

 # Configure a project

-Execute the following steps to setup [PostCSS](https://postcss.org/) for a single projet.
+Execute the following steps to setup [PostCSS](https://postcss.org/) for a single project.

 ## 1. Install the packages